UnitTestBot/ksmt/README.md

 val expr = (array.select(index - 1.expr) lt value) and
         (array.select(index + 1.expr) gt value)
 ```

-With this DSL, you can
-* transform expressions from the solver native representation to KSMT representation and vice versa,
-* use _formula introspection_,
-* use expressions even if the solver is freed.

-Expression interning (hash consing) affords faster expression comparison: we do not need to compare the expression
-trees.
-Expressions are deduplicated, so we avoid redundant memory allocation.

 ### Utilities to simplify and transform expressions